 Number into algebra through inquiry

-The questions about the prompt (above) come from a year 7 extension classat Magdalen College School (Oxford, UK).
-The record of inquiry covers two 35-minute lessons.
+The questions about the prompt (above) come from a year 7 extension class at Magdalen College School (Oxford, UK).
+This record of inquiry covers two 35-minute lessons.
 Students found a pair of fractions that both simplify to two, whereupon the teacher guided them to search for other fractions that satisfy the condition in the prompt.
 In the second lesson, students generated different algebraic expressions with the teacher ensuring the class upheld mathematical conventions (see below).

 Over the two lessons, students moved from particular numerical examples to general algebraic expressions.
 One student summarised the inquiry in the following way: "It's really funny that we started with something that no-one thought worked, but it turned out that it was interesting."

 Luke Pearce, the class teacher, commented on running the inquiry: "I was quite excited to manage my first inquiry.
 It was pretty chaotic at the start, but there is so much scope for real mathematics.
 Deciding when to end an inquiry is difficult and it could easily have run into more lessons.
 I love the inquiry process because it gives students the experience of being real mathematicians, something which is far too rarely the case in schools today.
 They loved it."

 Rachel Mahoney (a mathematics teacher at Carre's Grammar School in Sleaford (Lincolnshire, UK) blogs about a structured inquiry she ran with her year 8 class.
 She reports that the students were "engaged and excellent conversations took place."

 Ann Macdonald, a secondary school teacher of mathematics, tried out the prompt with a year 8 class for her first experience of inquiry.
 She recorded the students' rich questions and comments (above) and sent Inquiry Maths this description of how their mathematical thinking connected to factorisation: